jonhadfield/jonhadfield.github.io/index.md

 # Spurs News

-It seems no files have been uploaded yet.
-Please upload the news articles so I can summarize them based on their themes.
+It seems that no documents have been uploaded yet for me to search.
+Please upload the relevant documents containing news articles so I can provide a summary based on their content.